Volume 5, Issue 4 (2025) jpt 2025, 5(4): 703-714 | Back to browse issues page

 Send citation to:

 One of the most complex issues in metaphysics is the problem of individuation and its criterion.
-Muslim philosophers have paid serious attention to this issue from the very beginning.
+Muslim philosophers have given this issue serious attention from the very beginning.
 Among the schools of Islamic philosophy, the Peripatetic philosophers—particularly Avicenna—have explicitly addressed the criterion of individuation, and other Peripatetics have also reflected on this subject.
 An important point regarding the criterion of individuation is the lack of distinction and the conflation between the mental and the external (objective) realms among the Peripatetic philosophers.
 Suhrawardi, being aware of this issue, sought to provide a well-founded answer to the question of the criterion of individuation.
-Following Suhrawardi, other philosophers, including Mulla Sadra, utilized this distinction and offered different responses to the issue—responses that undoubtedly stem from this very distinction.
-After examining the criterion of individuation in the thought of the aforementioned philosophers, the author ultimately arrives at a compatibility regarding the criterion of individuation in the philosophies of Avicenna, Suhrawardi, and Mulla Sadra.
+Following Suhrawardi, other philosophers, including Mulla Sadra, employed this distinction and offered different responses to the issue—responses that undoubtedly stem from it.
+After examining the criterion of individuation in the thought of the philosophers as mentioned earlier, the author ultimately concludes that it is compatible across the philosophies of Avicenna, Suhrawardi, and Mulla Sadra.

 Article Type: Original Research | Subject: Metaphysics (Islamic)